sybrew/the-seo-framework/readme.txt

 **For developers:**

 * **General changes:**
+	* It is now easier to add and customize columns for quick-and bulk edit.
+	* TODO You can now override the post and term metadata dynamically with filters.
 	* Added the `tsf-is-block-editor` class to the postbox class, specifying we're dealing with Gutenberg/Block-Editor.
 * **Option notes:**
 	* Under `THE_SEO_FRAMEWORK_SITE_OPTIONS`: